 In July 2011, an NRC Task Force formed in the aftermath of the Fukushima Daiichi events issued a report of its review of the accident, including tiered recommendations for future regulatory action by the NRC to be taken in the near and longer term.
 The Task Force's report concluded that nuclear reactors in the United States are operating safely and do not present an imminent risk to public health and safety.
 The NRC and its staff have issued orders and implementation guidance for commercial reactor licensees operating in the United States.
 The NRC and its staff are continuing to evaluate additional requirements.
 Generation has assessed the impacts of the Tier 1 orders and information requests and will continue monitoring the additional recommendations under review by the NRC staff, both from an operational and a financial impact standpoint.
-A comprehensive review of the NRC Tier 1 orders and information requests, as well as preliminary engineering assumptions and analysis, indicate that the financial impact of compliance for the period from 2014 through 2018 is expected to be between approximately \$500 million and \$525 million of capital (including approximately \$150 million for the CENG plants).
+A comprehensive review of the NRC Tier 1 orders and information requests, as well as preliminary engineering assumptions and analysis, indicate that the financial impact of compliance for Generation, net of expected co-owner reimbursements, for the period from 2014 through 2018 is expected to be between approximately \$450 million and \$475 million of capital (including approximately \$100 million for the CENG plants) and \$75 million of operating expense (including approximately \$25 million for the CENG plants).
 As Generation completes the design and installation planning for its actions, Generation will update these estimates.
-Further, Generation estimates incremental costs of \$15 to \$20 million per unit at thirteen Mark 1 and II units (including two CENG units) for the installation of filtered vents, if ultimately required by the NRC.
-Generation's current assessments are specific to the Tier 1 recommendations as the NRC.
-Generation is current assessments are specific to the this time to what extent any actions to comply with the requirements of Tier 2 and Tier 3 will impact their future financial position, results of operations, and cash flows.
+Further, Generation estimates incremental costs of \$15 to \$20 million per unit at thirteen Mark I and II units (including two CENG units) for the installation of filters on vents, if ultimately required by the NRC.
+Generation's current assessments are specific to the Tier 1 recommendations as the NRC has not taken specific action with respect to the Tier 2 and Tier 3 recommendations.
+Exelon and Generation are unable to conclude at this time to what extent any actions to comply with the requirements of Tier 2 and Tier 3 will impact their future financial position, results of operations, and cash flows.
 Generation will continue to engage in nuclear industry assessments and actions and stakeholder input.
 See Item 1A.
 Risk Factors and Item 7.
-Management's Discussion and Analysis of Fin
+Management's Discussion and Analysis of Financial Condition and Results of Operations - Executive Overview of the Exelon 2013 Form 10-K, for additional information.

 Financial Reform Legislation.
 The Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank Act) was enacted in July 2010.
 Although the Dodd-Frank Act is focused primarily on the regulation and oversight of financial institutions, it also provides for a new regulatory regime for over-the-counter swaps (Swaps), including mandatory clearing for certain categories of Swaps, incentives to shift swap activity to exchange trading, margin and capital requirements, and other obligations designed to promote transparency.
 The Dodd-Frank Act, however, also preserves the ability of end users in the energy industry to hedge their risks without being subject to mandatory clearing.
 Exelon is conducting its commercial business in a manner that does not require registration as a swap dealer or major swap participant.
-There are additional rulemakings that have not yet been issued, however, including the capital and margin rules, which will potentially have an impact on the Registrants' business.
+There are additional rulemakings, however, including the capital and margin rules, which will potentially have an impact on the Registrants' business.
 Depending on the substance of these final rules, the Registrants could be subject to additional new obligations.

 In particular, the proposed regulations addressing collateral and capital requirements and exchange margin cash postings, when final, could require Generation to have increased collateral requirements or cash postings.
-Exelon had previously estimated that it could be required to make up to \$1 billion of additional collateral postings under its bilateral credit lines.
+Generation had previously estimated that it could be required to make up to \$1 billion of additional collateral postings under its bilateral credit lines.